 Who is this guy?

 I obtained my BA (hons) from Simon Fraser University, and my MA and PhD from Queen’s University at Kingston.
 I have been teaching at the University of Victoria since 2001.
 I am past Director of the interdisciplinary graduate concentration in Cultural, Social, and Political Thought (through July 2008), and past Graduate Adviser in English (through December 2010).
-In the fall of 2013 I was elected 2nd Vice President of the Modernist Studies Association; I will accede to the office of Vice President in November 2014, and the office of President in 2015.
+In the fall of 2013 I was elected 2nd Vice President of the Modernist Studies Association; I became Vice President in November 2014, and will assume the Presidency in 2015.

 I like ice cream, single-malt scotch, and books that make you go, “Heh-heh-heh.
 Wait, what?”
 Oh, and I also curse in class — probably more than I really should.